kenswain/BucketList/BucketList.md

 * ~~Be invited to speak at a security conference~~
 * Publish a technical book
 * Publish a mobile application
+* Start a youtube channel and post weekly

 ### Adventure and  Fun